gaelgoth/blog/urara/2025/nixos-auto-upgrade/+page.svelte.md

 ## NixOs packages updates

-The first layer to be updated and patched are the OS and NixOS packages.
+To keep my NixOS setup up-to-date, I use an automated upgrade process that fetches my system configuration from a Git repository.
+The first layer of updates includes the operating system itself and all installed NixOS packages.

-A requirement is needed first.
-To follow the GitOps principle of pulling the configuration, I need to tell my server where to find the configuration files: [github:gaelgoth/nix-homelab](https://github.com/gaelgoth/nix-homelab).
+Since I follow the GitOps principle, my server doesn't store configuration changes locally.
+Instead, it pulls the latest state from my [gaelgoth/nix-homelab](https://github.com/gaelgoth/nix-homelab) repository on GitHub.
+This ensures that my system remains in sync with my desired configuration.

-The configuration below will take care of applying the state of configuration files from my repository.
-Additionally, OS patches will also be applied:
+The configuration below automates this process by periodically fetching updates from my repository and applying them

 ```nix
 system.autoUpgrade = {